 GenSX provides observability tools that make it easy to understand, debug, and optimize your workflows.
 Every component execution is automatically traced, giving you full visibility into what’s happening inside your LLM workflows.
-You can view traces in realtime as workflows execute, and view historical traces to debug production issues like hallucinations.
+You can view traces in real-time as workflows execute, and view historical traces to debug production issues like hallucinations.

 When you run a workflow, GenSX automatically generates a trace that captures the entire execution flow, including all component inputs, outputs, and timing information.